mishok-jd/j2d/README.md

 This is easy-to-use tool for converting Just Dance Now (JDVS or custom in JDNOW format) JSONS.
 No need to credit if you use this tool!

 # How to use?
 For using tool need Python latest version (https://www.python.org/).
-Please make "ADD TO PATH" in Python Installer!
-Move main JSON and moves to input folder (if you porting map from JDVS, then you need copy Codename_SongPreviewBeats.json).
+If you don't have Python, then install just Python on your computer (please make "ADD TO PATH" in Python Installer).
+Open main JSON from JDNOW or JDVS files and delete "Codename(" in start and ")" in end.
+Copy main JSON and moves in input folder (if you porting map from JDVS, then you need copy Codename_SongPreviewBeats.json).
 Open main.py and enter codename.

 # Contacts
 Discord: mishok#5983